Our new baby is doing very well.

 You'll need to have most of your documents notarized, and those that aren't in Spanish will also need to be translated first.

-There are many notaries in Ecuador and they now charge set prices for each service.
+There are many notaries in Ecuador and they now charge set prices for each service, but you can consult with your facilitator, they know perfectly how to do this process.

 General Temporary Visa Costs